urinalcaketopper/fddl/readme.md

 For years, I’ve tried to learn various programming languages, and while I could master the basics, the real-world projects often eluded me.
 Rust, however, clicked for me, and fddl was born out of this journey. fddl is my attempt to combine the aspects I appreciate from many languages into something uniquely my own.

+## No, but why "fddl", as in the name?

+Oh, I see...

+Well, Ferris, the mascot of Rust, is a crab.
+There's a type of crab that exists called a Fiddler Crab.
+So, yeah, that.

 ---

 ## Current Features